sahir-shr/SDI-Paste/README.md

 pip install ftfy regex tqdm
 pip install git+https://github.com/openai/CLIP.git
 ```

+## 1. Generate Dynamic Object Intances using AnimateDiff
+This section is sourced from the official implementation of [AnimateDiff](https://github.com/guoyww/AnimateDiff) and has been modified for SDI-Paste.
+Please see the original repo if you wish to train/finetune AnimateDiff.
+For SDI-Paste, we will make use of pre-trained models only.
+Thank you to Gao _et al._ for their incredible work.

 ### Download Base T2I & Motion Module Checkpoints
 There are two versions of Motion Modules provided by AnimateDiff, which are trained on stable-diffusion-v1-4 and finetuned on v1-5 seperately.